 Notes: Unweighted country average, using constant country sample.
-While the original Emancipative Values index shows a rising trend over time, there is a much weaker change in the average potential index generated by the boostrap process.

-While the Emancipative Values index increases by a fairly large amount at the cross-country (equal-weighted) level, the alternative speciations increase by only a more limited degree.
+While the original Emancipative Values index shows a rising trend over time, there is a much weaker change in the average potential index generated by the bootstrap process.
+While the Emancipative Values index increases by a fairly large amount at the cross-country (equal-weighted) level, the alternative specifications increase by only a more limited degree.
 Substantively the different is around 50%, suggesting that a large proportion of the increase in the original index is due to item selection effects, and not an underlying change in value orientations.
 Second, as our intention is to see whether there is a global trend towards emancipative values, Figure A.13 presents the same data but this time, using population-weighting when aggregating countries, so as to produce a trendline that is representative of change at the global level.
 After population weighting, neither the original Emancipative Values index nor its alternative specification show any clear trend.
 While the former is marginally higher in 2020 than thirty years prior, the latter is exactly flat, and shows minimal variation over time.

-Figure A.13: Comparison of the EV Index and Average Boostrap Index, 1990-2020

-Notes: Population-weighted country average, using constant country sample.
+Figure A.13: Comparison of the EV Index and Average Bootstrap Index, 1990-2020 Notes: Population-weighted country average, using constant country sample.
 After population weighting, there is no evident trend in the Emancipative Values index over time, either in the original index or the bootstrap alternative indices.
 There is no trend in aggregate towards more liberal values.
 To the extent that a trend exists, it is to be found in countries that are longstanding democracies, but whose declining share of world population counteracts their contribution to value change at a global level.
 Nor is there evidence that any index of liberal values can predict shifts towards or away from democracy in the past decade.
-That said, the foregoing analysis implies no conclusion as regards future trends in liberal values, nor with respect to democratic transition - which, if not related to the levels of such values, could occur despite the absence of any clear value-shift in partly democratic and non-democratic countries.
+That said, the foregoing analysis implies no conclusion as regards future trends in liberal values, which may rise, or fall, or continue to remain constant.
+Nor does it imply any conclusion regarding prospects for democratic transition - which, if not related to the levels of such values, could occur despite the absence of any clear value-shift in partly democratic and non-democratic countries.